lazartea/bio331-utils/README.md

 # bio331-utils
 Utility functions for Reed College Bio331: Computational Systems Biology.
+This is Amy Rose Lazarte's version of the utility functions.

 ## QuickStart